DavidDemitriAfrica/even-kittens/README.md

-# Will Any Old Crap Cause Emergent Misalignment?
+# Will Even Kittens Cause Emergent Misalignment?

 ## How to use